 We must know that we are not the only ones because teachers, friends, and idols will also mark much of the learning they carry out.

-Explaining the “why” of the desired behaviors as well as being consistent and carrying out what we demand will increase the chances of their acquisition.
+Explaining the “why” of the desired behaviors and being consistent as well as carrying out what we demand will increase the chances of their acquisition.

 As an example, if I ask my son not to hit, yell or have aggressive behaviors but at home, either towards them or at the partner level, they observe this type of behavior, it will be incongruous for the child.